+9:113 if owner commanded slave ma2dhoon to buy him a slave or food for 1000 dirhams nasee2a for a year, so he does that, all that he bought is actually for the slave, and owner doesn’t get anything.
+And AY and M said that nasee2a purchase not like the actual naqd purchase, we use istiḥsān in the naqs and abandon qiyas, because slave can take the price from the owner before giving him the purchased slave, so the purchased slave is at that time in hands of the ma2dhoon, until owner pays him the price.

+9:137 if thobe that actual purchase happened on is found to have 3ayb, then buyer is liable for the value of the 3ayb, whereas if it was the other thobe that he just held onto for a while, he doesn’t owe anything for the 3ayb, so for one of them he’s fully liable and other he wasn’t at all, so by qiyas he should be liable for half of the value of the 3ayb, but abandon qiyas and istiḥsān, and buyer not liable for 3ayn at all.

 9:159 If slave S who can trade has a house, and in that house is a slave who murdered someone, then whether or not S has a debt, the diya is on S’s owner.
 By qiyas, if S has a debt, then the diya wouldn’t be on S’s owner, but by istiḥsān we put diya on the owner.

 9:159 If S who can trade has a debt to D, and S also commits a jinaaaya, then J those of jinaaya come to X the owner of S, then X can give S to J, and D then follow S for his debts until J might help S with those debts.
 But by qiyas X would owe the debt to D, instead of D chasing up S and J for it.